🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Effects on fertility

-Vitamin B12 deficiency can lead to ovulation disorders, reducing the chances of conception.
-Vegan and vegetarian women are particularly at risk of deficiency and should consider supplements or fortified foods
+Vitamin B12 deficiency can lead to ovulation problems, which reduces the chances of conception.
+Vegan and vegetarian women are particularly at risk of deficiency and should consider supplements or fortified foods.

 Importance of vitamin d for reproductive health

-Visit vitamin D promotes the absorption of calcium and phosphorus, two minerals necessary for bone and muscle health.
+Vitamin D promotes the absorption of calcium and phosphorus, two minerals necessary for healthy bones and muscles.
 It also influences the menstrual cycle and embryo implantation, making vitamin D supplements beneficial for women trying to conceive.

 Impact on fertility

-Insufficient levels of vitamin D can disrupt the ovarian cycle and interfere with embryo implantation.
-Regular exposure to sunlight and consumption of vitamin D-rich foods such as fatty fish and fortified dairy products can help maintain good levels of this vitamin
+Insufficient levels of vitamin D can disrupt the ovarian cycle and hinder embryo implantation.
+Regular exposure to sunlight and consumption of vitamin D-rich foods such as oily fish and fortified dairy products can help maintain good levels of this vitamin.

-- Eat foods such as salmon, tuna and fortified dairy product
+• Eat foods such as salmon, tuna and fortified dairy products

 Iron: An essential mineral for women’s fertility and pregnancy

-Iron is essential for the production of hemoglobin, a protein in red blood cells that carries oxygen throughout the body.
-Iron deficiency can lead to anemia, which can affect reproductive health by affecting the menstrual cycle and reducing the energy needed for a healthy pregnancy
+Iron is essential for the production of haemoglobin, a protein in red blood cells that carries oxygen throughout the body.
+Iron deficiency can lead to anaemia, which can affect reproductive health by affecting the menstrual cycle and reducing the energy needed for a healthy pregnancy.

 Impact on fertility